jg-digital-media/photos_api/README.md

 + Have successfully seeded the Models with test data.
 + Some doubt about whether Eloquent Relationships have been successfully been set up but basic commands working un /tinker that verifies the test records are there.
 + Created the API Resource Controllers for Owner and Photos.
++ Currently going through the CRUD methods in the resource controllers - why are we not using a return statement for the PhotosController store() method.

 ## Migrations